appserver-io/appserver/README.md

 ## How to inject an instance

 Basically DI can be a manual process where you `ìnject` an instance, needed by another class by passing it to the constructor.
 Inside the application server, the injection is an process you can't see, it's more a kind of magic which happens behind the secenes.
 So instead of manually pass the necessary instances to a classes constructor, the DI container will do that for you.

-You simple has to tell the DI container what you need, look
+You simple has to tell the DI container what you need, let's have a look at the details.

+### Property Injection

+The first possibility we have is to annotate a class property

 ```php